wazo-platform/wazo-plugind-cli/README.md

 dpkg-buildpackage -us -uc
 ```

-If the build succeds, a .deb will be created in the parent directory.
+If the build succeeds, a .deb will be created in the parent directory.